zowe/community/Project Management/PI Planning/23PI3 Planning/PI Planning Preparation by Squad/Zowe API ML Squad - 23PI3 Objectives.md

 As a Mainframe user, I want to be able to be correctly routed to the relevant sysplex based on the type of request and also get the information about the existing and available Sysplexes.
 I also want to be able to synchronize users between distributed Identity providers and ESMs.

-Impact on other Zowe components (NONE / POSSIBLE / UNKNOWN)
+Impact on other Zowe components: NONE

 API ML Squad Plan:
 [Identity Federation #2481](https://github.com/zowe/api-layer/issues/2481)